Patients - Your Exam

 precautions will be taken to minimize radiation exposure to the baby.

-Additionaly information about Ultrasound exams in general or a specific exam can be accessed
+Additionally information about Digital X-Ray exams in general or a specific exam can be accessed